Questions

 This would operate at four levels: to deter a conventional attack from a non-nuclear regional power; to deter an openly nuclear regional state—today only including Pakistan and India; to deter Israel; or to deter a major external power, notably the United States but, in theory at least, also including Russia.

-READ ALSO: What is the use of a function pointer?
+READ ALSO: What is a terminal specialist in the Army?

 What countries have No First Use policy?